Larissa Sansour: Career

 In her art, Sansour uses video, photography, book form and web pages, as well as installation art.
 She includes references to various elements from popular culture such as Spaghetti Westerns, horror films and superheroes.
 She also makes use of science fiction as a vehicle for providing an alternative perspective on current social issues.

 Sansour has had solo exhibitions in New York City, Copenhagen, Stockholm, Istanbul and Paris.
 She has been included in group exhibitions including the Istanbul Biennial, the Busan Biennale in South Korea and the Liverpool Biennial, as well as exhibitions at the Tate Modern, the Brooklyn Museum, the Centre Georges Pompidou, the Museo Nacional Centro de Arte Reina Sofía, the Louisiana Museum of Modern Art and the Hiroshima City Museum of Contemporary Art.
 Her work is included in the collections of the Imperial War Museum in London, the Wolverhampton Art Gallery, the Museum of Contemporary Art in Denmark, the Carlsberg Foundation, the Barjeel Art Foundation, the Louis Vuitton Collection and the Nadour Collection.

 Her show at the Mosaic Rooms was cited in Art Review as one of the world's "must-see" exhibitions in the summer of 2016.

 In 2011, the annual Elysée art prize competition was cancelled after Sansour's work Nation Estate was excluded by sponsor Lacoste on the grounds that the work was not compatible with the competitions theme of "joie de vivre".
 Interpreting Lacoste's decision as political, the Musée de l'Élysée chose to cancel the prize.

 Larissa Sansour represented Denmark at the Venice Biennale 2019 with her exhibition Heirloom; an enactment of a dystopic future in a state of an undergone ecological collapse.
 In 2020 her work was presented at Bildmuseet, Umeå University, Sweden, showing the Heirloom exhibition.
-The exhibition included Sansour's science fiction film In Vitro, which, as the artist explained in Ocula Magazine, 'questions the cyclicality of history and the fact that no matter where we are heading, revision is always needed'.
+The exhibition included Sansour's science fiction film In Vitro, which, as the artist explained in Ocula Magazine, "questions the cyclicality of history and the fact that no matter where we are heading, revision is always needed."

+In 2022, Sansour and Lind debuted a new film installation, As If No Misfortune Had Occurred In The Night, at FACT Liverpool.
+The installation was a three-channel video setup with surround sound, displaying the 22-minute film, which centers around an Arabic-language opera performed by Palestinian soprano Nour Darwish.